xyj626553989/config-env-webpack-plugin/README.md

 **package.json**
 Set the environment variable under package.json.
 For example:
-Plugin reads the Node ENV environment by default
+Plugin reads the Node_ENV environment by default CONFIG_ENV= XXX and the file is named.env.xxx

 ```json
 {